anaerobic/scala-pocs/README.md

 # scala-pocs
-A collection of POC's written in Scala &amp; running in Docker for Kafka, Hadoop, etc.
+A collection of POC's written in Scala &amp; running in Docker for Kafka, Hadoop and PostgreSQL

 ## Setting up Kafka